 Bookmark this travel guide for Lake Titicaca & Puno if you’re considering a visit.
 Puno is the closest city and a common launching point for traveling to Lake Titicaca.

 When you’re ready to plan your trip, we’d love to chat about a custom Peru itinerary to give you the most perfect plan for your unique travel style.
 Let’s talk and craft a responsible trip to this beautiful country!

 Lake Titicaca lies 3,800 meters (12,500 ft) above sea level and is home to some of Peru’s most unique cultures.
 Situated in southern Peru across the border with Bolivia, this world-renowned body of water is the highest navigable lake in the world.

 It’s essential to be prepared for the altitude at Lake Titicaca and make sure you stay healthy.

 The altitude also influences the climate, of course.
 The temperature difference between day and night is sizeable, especially in the dry season.

 Night (and morning) temperatures fluctuate around the freezing point.
 Meanwhile, during the day in the sun, you might want to wear shorts.
 The sun is also brutally intense, so you’ll also need strong sunscreen!

 Ensure you’re well prepared and check our recommendations on what to take and leave.

 In general, thanks to its unique cultures, Lake Titicaca is the perfect place to enjoy Community-Based Tourism with one of our partner communities.
 So we recommend you minimize your time in Puno city and get out there to have a local experience!

-For those of you on a budget, there are some budget-friendly tours that combine the convenience of budget group travel to the island of Taquile with the privacy and unique experience of staying with your own selected host family.
+For those of you on a budget, some budget-friendly tours combine the convenience of budget group travel to the island of Taquile with the privacy and unique experience of staying with your own selected host family.
 The longer your stay, the better!